Your Full Guide to Standard Photo Sizes

 Click the Apply button to save the changes.

 Crop pictures in Movavi Photo Editor

-- Open the Crop tab.
+Open the Crop and Rotate tab.

-- Specify the size or proportions you want on the right-hand panel:
+Specify the size or proportions you want on the right-hand panel:

-- Enter the width and height into the corresponding boxes.
+- Enter the Width and Height into the corresponding boxes.

-- Select suitable proportions from the list.
+- Select suitable proportions from the Aspect ratio list.

 - Adjust a crop frame manually.
 Move its edges with your mouse.